 SURGERY OPEN SCIENCE seeks original, high quality basic and clinical science submissions and timely, rigorous review manuscripts in the broad field of general surgery; these submissions should be of interest to an international audience.
 Case reports and book reviews are not accepted by the journal.

 SURGERY OPEN SCIENCE strives for a fast, detailed reviewing process, aiming to return the first decision in less than 30 days from submission.
 Rapid online manuscript publication will follow acceptance.
-Authors are encouraged to submit original data for review.The Article Processing fee is $1400 (discounted from the full fee of $2000) and payable upon article acceptance.
-Authors from Hinari countries and authors with limited resources may be offered additional discounts and waivers by the Editor.
-In addition, the Publisher has agreements with selected societies with discounts for members.
+Authors are encouraged to submit original data for review.All submissions will have the Article Publishing Fee waived until March 31, 2020.

-All manuscripts should be submitted online at https://ees.elsevier.com/sopen.
-Please note: All submitted manuscripts will be screened by one of several electronic programs for overlap in content or writing with published articles.The policies and procedures for SURGERY OPEN SCIENCE generally follow those of the International Committee of Medical Journal , as published in the "Uniform Requirements for Manuscripts Submitted to Biomedical Journals: Writing and Editing for Biomedical Publication" (updated October 2008; http://www.icmje.org).
+All manuscripts should be submitted online at https://www.editorialmanager.com/SOPEN.
+Please note: To verify originality, your article may be checked by the originality detection service Crossref Similarity CheckThe policies and procedures for SURGERY OPEN SCIENCE generally follow those of the International Committee of Medical Journal , as published in the "Uniform Requirements for Manuscripts Submitted to Biomedical Journals: Writing and Editing for Biomedical Publication" (updated October 2008; http://www.icmje.org).

 Manuscripts are considered for publication if and only if the article and its key features (1) are not under consideration elsewhere, (2) have not been published, and (3) will not appear in print or online prior to appearing in SURGERY OPEN SCIENCE.
 This restriction does not apply to abstracts or posters published in connection with scientific meetings; in addition, press reports arising from a conference will not be considered prior publication, provided that authors who discuss their conference presentation or poster with reporters are careful not to offer more detail about their work than was contained in the oral or poster presentation.Submission of a manuscript is understood to indicate that the authors have complied with all policies as delineated in this document.
 Individuals who violate these policies are subject to editorial action including but not limited to (1) disclosure of violations to employers, funding agencies, or other journal offices and/or (2) publication of a retraction, correction, editorial expression of concern, or editorial. ll authors must observe most strictly the rules against dual publication.